 Voice for Liberty

-The US Foundation for Liberty is seeking funding for its Voice for Liberty project.
-The project goal is to fund the growth of Simay-e Azadi (Image of Liberty) by assisting in securing operating support.
+The US Foundation for Liberty is seeking funding for its Voice for Liberty project to help expand the programs and the outreach of Simay-e Azadi (Visage of Liberty) satellite television channel.

-The extensive number of news reports and programs from inside Iran and the exiled community reflects the TV network’s rapid pace of growth and popularity.
+The extensive number of news reports and programs from inside Iran and the exiled community reflects this Channel’s rapid pace of growth and popularity.
 Thousands of reports and letters regularly received by Simay-e Azadi show that Iranians have embraced it as their most reliable source for information.
-This campaign is an effort to continue to build on the previous successes of Simay-e Azadi and expand viewership within Iran as well as across the world.
+This campaign is an effort to continue to build on the previous successes of Simay-e Azadi and inform the Iranian people about important developments across the globe which affect their daily lives.

 - Fund educational broadcasts internationally to reach the Iranian public;